Skip to content

 How long does it take to install my garage coating?

-How long until a vehicle can walk or drive on the new garage floor coatings?
+How long should I wait to walk and drive on my new garage floor coatings?

-Under most conditions, pedestrian traffic can return within 12 and vehicular traffic can return in 24 to 48 hours after completion.
+Under most conditions, pedestrian traffic can return within 12 hours.
+Vehicular traffic can return between 24 and 48 hours after completion.
 Our staff will give you a specific date and time based upon the system installed and current weather.

 Is warm weather required to install coatings in my garage?

-Our garage floor coatings may be applied year round.
-Unlike epoxy paint kits, our garage floor coatings do not require a warm concrete slab (substrate), nor does it require warm air to cure.
-We have successfully applied our garage coatings in temperatures as low as 15 degrees.
+Our garage floor coatings can be applied year round.
+Unlike epoxy paint kits, our garage floor coatings don't require a warm concrete slab (substrate) or warm air to cure.
+We've successfully applied our garage coatings in temperatures as low as 15 degrees!

-The customer does not have to provide any heat or cooling to the garage.
-If your floor does have radiant heat, we will work with you to set the appropriate temperature during the coatings process.
+You don't have to provide heat or cooling to your garage, either.
+If your floor has radiant heat, we'll work with you to set the appropriate temperature during the coatings process.

 See Garage Floor Coatings in Winter? to learn more.